songy00n/SQLCourse/README.md

 # SQLCourse
  Digital Hanaro SQL Course

-SQL (Structured Query Language) is a programming language specifically designed for managing and manipulating relational databases.
+<i>SQL (Structured Query Language) is a programming language specifically designed for managing and manipulating relational databases.
 It provides a standardized way to interact with databases by using a set of commands or queries to perform various operations such as retrieving data, inserting, updating, and deleting records, and managing the structure and relationships of the database.

-<i>some key aspects and concepts of SQL:
+some key aspects and concepts of SQL:

 1. Relational Databases: SQL is primarily used for working with relational databases, which organize data into tables with predefined columns and rows.
 These tables are related to each other through common attributes, forming relationships.